 What we’re looking for

-AIA Publishing’s books have a little bit of something special, perhaps a strong voice, a unique idea or some depth of insight.
-We do like a touch of metaphysics in our books and like genre fiction that has some depth in the story.
+We’re primarily looking for adult fiction.
+AIA Publishing’s novels have a little bit of something special, perhaps a strong voice, a unique idea or some depth of insight.
+We like genre fiction that has some depth in the story, and we look for strong story lines and active rather than expositional prose – i.e., showing rather than telling.

 Email publisher(at)aiapublishing(dot)com with ‘Submission for AIA Publishing’ in the subject line.

-- Why you want us to publish it.
+- Why you want us to publish with AIA Publishing in particular;

 - Do not attach your book.
 We’ll let you know if we want to read the whole thing.